netatalk.io

 Netatalk comes with a handy tool for inquiring the status of an AFP server, asip-status, regardless of whether it’s run by Netatalk or a real Mac.
 Pass the ip (v4/v6) address or “localhost” to the script to get a status summary of a running AFP server.

-Connect with AppleTalk
+Connect over AppleTalk

 Note: Netatalk 4.x or 2.x is required for AppleTalk networking.